You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 3. Keeps Risk and Reward Balanced

 • Maintaining risk and reward is crucial when dealing with the stock market.
-Investors should only assume a specified amount of trouble if they are hoping to earn a specific bonus.
+Investors should only assume a specified amount of trouble if they hope to earn a specific bonus.

 • For instance, they must decide if they will accept 5%, 20%, or 50% of the loss in exchange for that much profit.
 Using a stop loss may keep their risk and reward in check.